cerebralideas/standards-of-practice/engineering/technical-standards.md

 This should be obvious, but merging your own PR into the main branch is not allowed.
 The only exception is if your modifying documentation or version bumping the meta information (e.g. the version tag on the package.json).

-PRs are to exist in an open state for a few hours at the very least, days are recommended (but no longer then a few days).
+PRs are to exist in an open state for a few hours at the very least, days are recommended.
 This gives other engineers time to review code and allow multiple pairs of eyes to provide feedback.
 PRs that contain code changes that are opened and merged within minutes are not allowed.

 #### 4. Ensure conformity for all PRs